DilafruzShamsieva/the_fridge/README.md

 https://firebase.google.com/docs/flutter/setup?platform=web

 3. Android Emulator or a physical device for testing.
 Ensure you have the necessary dependencies installed and configured for running a Flutter app on Android.

+Have added the register and home page to sign in the user.
+Used Firebase to auto-register.